 Changed in version 3.0: Beginning with MongoDB 3.0, MMAPv1 provides collection-level locking: All collections have a unique readers-writer lock that allows multiple clients to modify documents in different collections at the same time.

 WiredTiger supports concurrent access by readers and writers to the documents in a collection.
 Clients can read documents while write operations are in progress, and multiple threads can modify different documents in a collection at the same time.

 MongoDB uses write ahead logging to an on-disk journal.
-Journaling guarantees that MongoDB can quickly recover write operations that were written to the journal but not written to data files in cases where mongod terminated as a result of a crash or other serious failure.
+Journaling guarantees that MongoDB can quickly recover write operations that were written to the journal but not written to data files in cases where mongod terminated due to a crash or other serious failure.

 To use a read concern level of "majority", you must use the WiredTiger storage engine and start the mongod instances with the --enableMajorityReadConcern command line option (or the replication.enableMajorityReadConcern setting if using a configuration file).